Why Do Currencies Move In Vicious And Benign Circles?

 Benign Circle: Stronger dollar/Core benefits

-Let's go back to our total return equation of: exchange rate differentials, interest rate differentials, and local currency capital market appreciation to see how the dollar stacks up.
+Let's go back to our total return equation of exchange rate differentials, interest rate differentials, and local currency capital market appreciation to see how the dollar stacks up.

-The chart below is of the real trade weighted US dollar.
+The chart below is of the real trade-weighted US dollar.
 See how it tends to move from long periods of equilibrium and stasis to long periods of aggressive trends.
 That's due to the reflexive process kicking in.

-These trends drive exchange rate expectations which drives the trend.
+These trends drive exchange rate expectations which drive the trend.
 It's a safe bet to assume that the exchange rate differential is a strong positive in the dollar total return equation.
 And it's becoming stronger.

-Also notice that the symmetry in time between the last two dollar bull trends.
-The dollar bull market in the 80's started in 78' and ended in 85' (approx. 6.5 years).
-In the 90's it started in 95' and ended in 02' (approx. 6.5 years).
-The current dollar bull market started in mid-11'.
+Also, notice that the symmetry in time between the last two dollar bull trends.
+The dollar bull market in the 1980s started in 1978 and ended in 1985 (approx. 6.5 years).
+In the 1990s it started in 1995 and ended in 2002 (approx. 6.5 years).
+The current dollar bull market started in mid-2011.
 If this bull market follows a similar temporal symmetry, the dollar should continue to rise until the end of this year.

-The above chart (via Factset) shows the interest rate differentials.
+The above chart (via FactSet) shows the interest rate differentials.
 The spread between US rates and its developed market peers is now at record high levels.
 So we can say that interest rate differentials are a strong positive for the US dollar.

 Lastly, we have local currency capital appreciation.
-Which means we need to check how the US market is doing relative to the rest-of-the-world (ROW).
+Which means we need to check how the US market is doing relative to the rest of the world (ROW).

-This chart shows the performance of the S&P index over the EFA which is an ETF that tracks over 900 developed market mid-to-large cap companies excluding North America.
+This chart shows the performance of the S&P index over the EFA, which is an ETF that tracks over 900 developed market mid-to-large cap companies, excluding North America.

-When the chart is trending down it means the ROW is outperforming the US and vice-versa for when it's moving up.
-As the chart shows, the US has been outperforming its developed market peers for over 8 years.
+When the chart is trending down it means the ROW is outperforming the US and vice versa for when it's moving up.
+As the chart shows, the US has been outperforming its developed market peers for over eight years.

 Local currency capital appreciation is again a strong plus in the dollar total return equation.